rediacc/www/src/content/docs/en/cli/api-reference/ceph.md

 - User must be authenticated with valid credentials
 - User must be a member of the specified team
 - Cluster name must be unique within the team
-- Team must exist in your company
+- Team must exist in your organization
 - Cluster configuration requires specific parameters in vault data
 - Pool PG number must be between 1 and 1024
 - New clusters start with PENDING status
 - No subscription plan restrictions for creating clusters
-- Vault data is encrypted using company master password
+- Vault data is encrypted using organization master password
 - Cluster creation is logged in audit trail

 #### Success Message